Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 This resource provides basic definitions of many of the terms associated with sexual orientation, gender identity, and gender expression.

-The LGBTQ2+ Terms And Definitions Guide For Workplaces is a resource to help people gain a clearer understanding of key words and meanings.
+2SLGBTQI+ Language & Definitions Guide for Inclusive Workplaces is a resource to help people gain a clearer understanding of key words and meanings.
 It is not inclusive of the full spectrum of terminology related to sexual orientation, gender identity, and expression, nor do the definitions provided fully express the nuances of each term.

 Terms and definitions have been sourced from a course presented by The Canadian Diversity Initiative.
 Terms are presented in alphabetical order.